lucidworks/fusion-search-solarium/README.md

-# Solarium PHP Solr client library
+# Solarium PHP Solr client library for Fusion

 ## What is Solarium?

 Solarium is a PHP Solr client library that accurately model Solr concepts.
 Where many other Solr libraries only handle the communication with Solr, Solarium also relieves you of handling all the complex Solr query parameters using a well documented API.

 Please see the [docs](http://solarium.readthedocs.io/en/stable/) for a more detailed description.

-**Note:** This project is a fork of Solarium that adds support for authenticating all API requests to Solr using the OAuth2 protocol, used by Lucidworks Managed Service.
+**Note:** This project is a fork of Solarium that adds support for authenticating all API requests to Fusion using JWT, used by Lucidworks Fusion.

 Expected Configs: